Dye-Sublimation Photo Printer Buyer's Guide

 DNP DS-RX1HS · HIGH VOLUME

-The DS-RX1HS uses the same 6-inch format as the DS620 but is built around a single priority: keeping you printing for longer before you have to stop.
-The media roll holds 700 prints at 10x15cm, and the printer can sustain 290 prints per hour in high-speed mode.
+The DS-RX1HS is built around a single priority: keeping you printing for longer before you have to stop.
+The media roll holds up to 700 prints at 4x6", and the printer can sustain 290 prints per hour in high-speed mode.
+The maximum print size is 6x8".
 On long events where stopping to reload is genuinely disruptive, those numbers make a real difference.
 It is heavier than the DS620, but the operators choosing this machine are not buying it to carry between venues every weekend.
 They need sustained output, and it delivers that.

-vs Citizen CY-02: The CY-02 is Citizen's high-capacity 6-inch printer and also holds 700 prints per 4x6 roll.
-The DS-RX1HS has the stronger throughput at 290 prints per hour in high-speed mode; the CY-02 is built more around capacity and ease of use than raw speed.
+vs Citizen CY-02: The CY-02 is Citizen's high-capacity 6-inch printer and also holds up to 700 prints per 4x6" roll.
+The DS-RX1HS and CY-02 are practically identical in terms of speed and capacity, both delivering 290 prints per hour with the same media capacity per roll.
 And as with all DNP printers, the media advantage described above applies here — that ongoing development does not show up on a spec sheet but it does show up in the print.

 View the DNP DS-RX1HS